DiscordSRV/Documentation/docs/LPContext.md

 * `discordsrv:boosting` - whether the player is boosting the Discord guild (true/false)
 * `discordsrv:role` - the role the user has in Discord
 * `discordsrv:role_id` - the role id the user has in Discord
+* `discordsrv:server_id` - whether the user is a member of the server with the given id (which the bot is also a part of)

 ##### Examples